Understanding Gnosticism: An Ancient Path to Divine Knowledge

 Vice and Immorality

-I believe in a nuanced position on vice and morality, viewing sin not merely as a transgression against divine law, but as an error in judgment.
+I take a nuanced position on vice and morality, viewing sin not merely as a transgression against divine law, but as an error in judgment.
 Traditionally, sin encompasses vices such as pride, greed, wrath, envy, lust, gluttony, and sloth.
-While these activities can be part of the human experience, I focus on the potential harm they may pose when left unchecked.
+While these activities can be part of the human experience, our focus is on the potential harm they may pose when left unchecked.
 Errors in judgement are pervasive in contemporary society, often manifesting through acts such as excessive indulgence in sex, gambling, drugs, food, revenge, etc. While these pursuits might not all seem harmful to others, we are warned that those who engage in them can suffer detrimental effects on their well-being, moral integrity, and spiritual soul.
-By recognizing sins as errors, I seek a path of virtue, encouraging reflection on the consequences of my choices.

-I'm not perfect nor do I try to be because, I don't even know what that means.
-We're all human and to be human means some dark truths.
+I are not perfect, nor do I try to be because, I don't even know what that means.
+We are human and to be human means some dark truths.
 Humans have the capacity for great evil including demonic cruelty and heartless slaughter.
-We who look are aware of evil within us.
-My heart is dark, and I live in darkness, yet I seek the light and redemption.
-I believe in Jesus the Savior.
-I believe his teachings bring salvation.
+We who look are aware of the evil within us.
+We seek the light and redemption.
+I believe in Jesus Christ the Savior.

 Salvation